melistik/vaadin-grid-util/README.md

 Vaadin GridUtil
 ==============

-A Toolkit in order to simplify the use of the Grid.
-Mainly it add's an easy way to set Filters and adds some missing Renders.
+A Toolkit that simplify the use of the Grid and add missing features.

 ![screenshot](assets/screenshot.jpg)

+- introduce a easy way to build a filterrow
+- adds renderers that allows to display a combination of button and value within one cell (missing edit/delete button)
+- shorten the lines of code for writing StringConverter
+- add missing css-settings for cell alignment

 Workflow
 ========